ShuxinD/pm-no2-o3-hospitalization-death-ADRD-coxph/README.md

 ### clean data
 [06cleanData.R](https://github.com/ShuxinD/airPollution_ADRD/blob/main/code/00generate_data/06cleanData.R)
+- due to the index event bias, we need the exposure info when people entering the cohort, the earlist exposure info starts from 2000, then the earlist year of entering cohort should be 2001, the earlist year of starting follow-up should be 2002 --> subset to `firstADRDyr>=2001`
 - clean `ADRDcohort.fst`: remove NAs; remove those without complete follow-up
 - add necessary variables into the dataset: `entry_age_break`, `race_collapsed`, `ox`, `region`
 - export `ADRDcohort_clean.fst`